 India is a hierarchical society.
 Whether in north India or south India, Hindu or Muslim, urban or village, virtually all things, people, and social groups are ranked according to various essential qualities.
 Although India is a political democracy, notions of complete equality are seldom evident in daily life.

 Societal hierarchy is evident in caste groups, amongst individuals, and in family and kinship groups.
 Castes are primarily associated with Hinduism, but caste-like groups also exist among Muslims, Indian, Christians, and other religious communities.
-Within most villages or towns, everyone knows the relative rankings of each locally represented caste, and behavior is constantly shaped by this
+Within most villages or towns, everyone knows the relative rankings of each locally represented caste, and behavior is constantly shaped by this knowledge.

 Individuals are also ranked according to their wealth and power.
 For example, some powerful people, or “big men,” sit confidently on chairs, while “little men” come before them to make requests, either standing or squatting not presuming to sit beside a man of high status as an equal.